hakerspeak/hakerspeak.com/assets/README.md

-# Papercups UI
+# Hakerspeak UI

-The React frontend for Papercups
+The React frontend for Hakerspeak

 ## Node Version: